GREENSBORO — Jaysen Buterin has a crippling case of coulrophobia.

 Avail Films will act as a distributor, Buterin says.
 He will approach online streaming sources such as Netflix and Hulu.
 He predicts a healthy run on the film-festival circuit.

 “We’re hoping so many people out there who love clowns will like the movie.
-We’re showing the clowns as people, not as monsters,” Buterin says.
+We’re showing the clowns as people, not as monsters,” Buterin said.
 “The people who hate clowns will watch it.
 And people who don’t really care about clowns one way or the other will want to watch it, to see what all the fuss is about.”